-Now that you know the most famous names for pasta, I’ll leave you with a few tips on how best to enjoy it!
+Now that you know the most famous types of pasta varieties, I’ll leave you with a few tips on how best to enjoy it!
 In the Italian tradition, pasta is drained a little al dente, to enjoy the flavour and texture of this magnificent food… So my advice is to do the same!

-Also, I suggest you travel around Italy and enjoy the different types of Italian pasta in their places of origin, because we have to tell you… Even if perfectly made, each pasta, when eaten in its native land, tastes different!
+Also, I suggest you travel around Italy and enjoy the different pastas in their places of origin, because we have to tell you… Even if perfectly made, each pasta, when eaten in its native land, tastes different!
 So, travel and enjoy all these delicacies at typical restaurants.

 Know also that, with Italia Delight, you can get to the heart of the local traditions, discovering all pasta shapes, with a cooking class or tasting them in the destinations.

 So visit our website and join us in these wonderful food and wine experiences!

 My tour ends here, I hope I have made your mouth water talking about all these types of Italian pasta!
 We are waiting for you to taste the most common types of pasta in Italy 😋